zhongyuanzhao/zhongyuanzhao.github.io/_news/2025-11-09-best-poster-award-at-mobihoc2025.md

   - news
 ---

-### Sparsity-enhanced Lagrangian Relaxation (SeLR) for Computation Offloading at the Edge
+### Poster: Sparsity-enhanced Lagrangian Relaxation (SeLR) for Computation Offloading at the Edge
 *(Negar Erfaniantaghvayi, Zhongyuan Zhao, Kevin Chan, Ananthram Swami, Santiago Segarra)*

 We are delighted to share that our poster *“Sparsity-enhanced Lagrangian Relaxation (SeLR) for Computation Offloading at the Edge”* received the **Best Poster Award** at **ACM MobiHoc 2025**, held in Houston, TX.